With no monthly service charges and money back on ATM fees, Alliant High-Rate Checking really pays.

 Income-based repayment plans and loan forgiveness options are unique to federal student loan programs and may be lost if you refinance these loans.
 Borrowers on a graduated repayment plan or those eligible for loan forgiveness may want to weigh their options carefully.

 Private student loans are credit-based.
 Generally, you should have a steady income and good credit or the ability to obtain a cosigner who does.
 Fortunately, student loan refinance applications are quick, easy and free.
-Qualifications for an Alliant Student Loan Refinance Loan include credit, employment stability (6 plus months with current employer) and income (at least $40,000 per year).
+Qualifications for a student loan typically include credit, employment stability (6 plus months with current employer) and income (at least $40,000 per year).

 If you don’t meet income or credit history requirements for a student loan refinance or if you’d like to see if you can obtain a better interest rate than the one offered to you, consider using a cosigner.